ujjwalredd/Automated-Machine-Learning-Framework-for-Data-Analysis/README.md

 * pandas
 * numpy
 * scikit-learn
-You can install the dependencies using the following command: "pip install -r requirements.txt"
+You can install the dependencies using the following command: `pip install -r requirements.txt`

 # License
 This code is released under the [MIT License](LICENSE).